-The great thing about the small size of the Washburn acoustic guitar is that it allows for full playability of all of the 24 inch scale which features 19 full frets.
-There is no difficulty getting to the end of the fret board because of the diminutive body.
+The great thing about the small size of the Washburn acoustic guitar is that it allows for full playability of all of the 24-inch scales which features 19 full frets.
+There is no difficulty getting to the end of the fretboard because of the diminutive body.
 The full-sized neck is extremely comfortable for fingering which will excite the experienced musicians wanting to run a full scale.

 In addition to the small body size helping fret access, it also causes the Washburn acoustic guitar to weigh less.
 Much less.
 This beauty only weighs in at 2.5 pounds so it’s an excellent choice for those who get weary holding a larger bodied guitar but want the full, rich sound of one.

 The Washburn acoustic guitar has a great production quality and richness that is synonymous with a full-sized body guitar with a slightly quieter output due to its size.Sometimes being quieter is a great thing though, because it has allowed me to play my Washburn acoustic guitar in camping areas and hotels without disturbing other guests.
 That is a huge travel instrument bonus.